History: Celebrating 50 Years

 Initially, the School offered a cooperative nursery program for three and four year old children, and was intended to serve residents of the surrounding community and members of the Church.
 It welcomed children of all religions, races, and nationalities.
 Among its first thirty-six students were children from France, Germany, Mexico, and Sweden.
 The first Kindergarten class was added in 1972, and by 1976 the School had grown to include Grades 1 through 3.
 Acceding to parents’ requests, NPS carefully expanded its curriculum and programs, adding grades 4, 5, and 6 over the next few years.
 In 1986 the School held its first sixth grade graduation.
 In 2007 the School opened the National Presbyterian Child Care Center (NPCCC) to meet the infant and toddler care needs of teachers and staff of NPS and The National Presbyterian Church.

 In 1987 the School was accredited by the Association of Independent Maryland Schools and in 1988 by the Middle States Association of Colleges and Schools.
 In 1998, the School was reaccredited for ten years by both of these agencies.
-In 2008, after a careful and comprehensive self-evaluation, the reaccreditations were renewed for another ten years.
+In 2008 and again in 2018, after a careful and comprehensive self-evaluation, the reaccreditations were renewed for another ten years.
 The School is tax exempt and operates as an educational institution under Section 501(c)(3) of the Internal Revenue Code.

 NPS is proud to be celebrating its 50th school year in 2018-2019.